What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven Datasets and Studies: Critical Tasks and Corresponding Datasets

-\href{https://github.com/TuSimple/tusimple-benchmark/tree/master/doc/lane_detection}{TuSimple} \cite{TuSimpleGit}, proposed in 2017, contains 6408 video clips, with 3626 for training and 2782 for testing.
-Each clip is divided into 20 frames at a resolution of 1280×720, while only every last frame is annotated.
-TuSimple \cite{TuSimpleGit} documents the lane detection labels in JSON files, while also providing grayscale segmentation PNG files to distinguish lanes by grayscale colors.
+\paragraph{\textbf{TuSimple:}} Proposed in 2017, \href{https://github.com/TuSimple/tusimple-benchmark/tree/master/doc/lane_detection}{TuSimple} \cite{TuSimpleGit} contains 6408 video clips on US highways, with 3626 for training and 2782 for testing.
+Each clip is converted into 20 frames at 1280×720, but only every last frame is annotated.
+TuSimple \cite{TuSimpleGit} releases lane labels in JSON format together with grayscale PNG segmentation maps that distinguish lane markings by pixel intensity.
 Figure \ref{fig:tusimple_visualization} visualizes the two annotation formats with RGB colors for a better illustration.
-Instead of manually drawing lines to annotate, TuSimple marks points along each lane at fixed distances from the recording vehicle (called h\_samples).
-By pairing the horizontal position of each point with its corresponding h\_sample value, the position of annotations is determined \cite{TuSimpleGit}.
-Although it may make the evaluation easier, as shown in Fig.~\ref{fig:tusimple_visualization}, the annotated lane markings are not smooth curves and are even not aligned with the actual lane markings.
+Instead of manually drawing lane curves, TuSimple represents each lane using points sampled at predefined vertical positions relative to the recording vehicle (h\_samples), with each point specified by its horizontal coordinate and corresponding h\_sample value \cite{TuSimpleGit}.
+Although it may ease the evaluation, as shown in Fig.~\ref{fig:tusimple_visualization}, the annotated lane curves are not smooth and are even not aligned with the actual lane markings, causing models to learn inaccurate lane geometry.
 Furthermore, there are several inconsistencies in the annotation scheme.
-First, the length of the annotated lane markings is varying.
-Some annotations extend to the far end, such as the green lane in top-left image in Fig.~\ref{fig:tusimple_visualization}, while others terminate prematurely, such as the green lane in the top-middle image, even if they are created for the same lane marking in different frames.
+First, the length of the annotated lane markings varies.
+Some annotations extend to the far end, such as the green lane in the first image in Fig.~\ref{fig:tusimple_visualization} (a), while others terminate prematurely, such as the green lane in the second image in Fig.~\ref{fig:tusimple_visualization} (a), even if they are created for the same lane marking in different frames.
 Obstructed lane markings lead to the second inconsistency.
-In the top-right image, while the blue lane annotation terminates at the point of vehicle occlusion, the red lane annotation continues through the occluded area.
+In the third image in Fig.~\ref{fig:tusimple_visualization} (a), while the blue lane annotation terminates at the point of vehicle occlusion, the red lane annotation continues through the occluded area.
 Third, when lane markings diverge, inconsistent strategies are used in different images to determine which one should be annotated.
-For example, in the second row, the cyan lane depicts a different segment of the same lane marking in the three consecutive frames.
-Fourth, while it is clarified that at most five lane markings are annotated in each frame \cite{TuSimpleGit}, the choices of lane markings to annotate across adjacent images are inconsistent.
-For example, the bottom-left image annotates four lane markings starting from the second left one, whereas the bottom-middle image has five lane markings annotated starting from the leftest, while the annotation in the bottom-right image includes five lane markings starting from the second left to the rightest.
-In addition, while the top and middle scenarios contain more than five visible lane markings, only four are annotated in each case, indicating an inconsistency with the annotation protocol observed in the bottom scenario.
+For example, in the last three images in Fig.~\ref{fig:tusimple_visualization} (a), the cyan lane depicts a different segment of the same lane marking in the three consecutive frames.
+Additionally, despite the claimed maximum annotation of five lane markings per frame \cite{TuSimpleGit}, the choices of lane markings to annotate in adjacent images are inconsistent.
+For example, the left image in Fig.~\ref{fig:tusimple_visualization} (b) annotates four lane markings starting from the second left one, while the middle image has five lane markings annotated starting from the leftest, and the annotation in the right image includes five lane markings starting from the second left to the rightest.
+Moreover, while the scenarios in Fig.~\ref{fig:tusimple_visualization} (a) contain more than five visible lane markings, only four are annotated in each case, indicating an inconsistency with the annotation protocol observed in Fig.~\ref{fig:tusimple_visualization} (b).
+These inconsistencies and mismatches can confuse models about the stopping criteria and lane selection standards, introducing additional challenges in detecting multiple, long-range, occluded and diverging lanes.